Lelsler/fishing_cooperatives/README.md

 The repository is organized using the following structure:

-    code - A folder containing the code used to analyze the processed data and prepare tables/figures figures - A folder containing figures generated for the project
+    code - A folder containing the code used to analyze the processed data and prepare tables/figures data - A folder containing the processed catch and landings data, and an inflation corrector figures - A folder containing figures generated for the project

+Partial restrictions apply to the following data.
+CEPII (bilateral trade) data was purchased for this publication and cannot be shared.
+To purchase the data contact CEPII at contact@cepii.fr.
+The Mexican Fisheries Cooperatives database (or Diagnostico data) are proprietary of the project partners.
+If you are interested in working with the data contact 'mateja dot nenadovic at duke.edu'.

 This research was supported by the SESYNC under funding received from the National Science Foundation (DBI-1639145).
 It further received funding from the European Research Council (MUSES-682472).
 The National Science Foundation also granted support through the MAREA group (NSF-1613526 and NSF-2009821).
 The Walton Family Foundation, The David & Lucile Packard Foundation, the Marisla Foundation, the Sandler Foundation, and the Illuminating Hidden Harvests project funded Comunidad y Biodiversidad A.C., Confederación Mexicana de Cooperativas Pesqueras y Acui ́colas, Sociedad de Historia Natural Niparajá A C, and Duke University to collect and curate data for the Diagnóstico Nacional de las Organizaciones Pesqueras, Mexico 2017.